data-preservation-programs/singularity/docs/en/cli-reference/download.md

    --http-no-head        Don't use HEAD requests. (default: false) [$HTTP_NO_HEAD] --http-no-slash       Set this if the site doesn't end directories with /. (default: false) [$HTTP_NO_SLASH] --http-url value      URL of HTTP host to connect to. [$HTTP_URL]

-   HTTP Client Config

-   --client-ca-cert value                           Path to CA certificate used to verify servers.
-To remove, use empty string.
-   --client-cert value                              Path to Client SSL certificate (PEM) for mutual TLS auth.
-To remove, use empty string.
-   --client-connect-timeout value                   HTTP Client Connect timeout (default: 1m0s) --client-expect-continue-timeout value           Timeout when using expect / 100-continue in HTTP (default: 1s) --client-header value [ --client-header value ]  Set HTTP header for all transactions (i.e. key=value).
-This will replace the existing header values.
-To remove a header, use --http-header "key="".
-To remove all headers, use --http-header ""
-   --client-insecure-skip-verify                    Do not verify the server SSL certificate (insecure) (default: false) --client-key value                               Path to Client SSL private key (PEM) for mutual TLS auth.
-To remove, use empty string.
-   --client-no-gzip                                 Don't set Accept-Encoding: gzip (default: false) --client-timeout value                           IO idle timeout (default: 5m0s) --client-user-agent value                        Set the user-agent to a specified string.
-To remove, use empty string. (default: rclone/v1.62.2-DEV)

    Hadoop distributed file system